Unwritten Law: Lineup changes, Acoustic (2013–2021)

 In 2013, Youman returned to Unwritten Law after reconciling with Russo.
 Following Youman's return, Derik Envy and Kevin Besignano both left the band, being replaced with Jonny Grill (Russo's younger brother) and Ace Von Johnson, respectively, Johnson would later be replaced by former Pivit and Fenix TX guitarist Chris Lewis.

 While performing at the Hits and Pits festival in Perth, Western Australia on May 18, 2014, the venue cut the power during Up All Night, the band carried on with only drums and the crowd singing along.
 Russo and Youman would subsequently destroy a hired DW Collector's Series drum kit owned by Mark Eggers of The Casualties.
 Russo later commented that they weren’t informed about the midnight curfew, further explaining that the promoter didn’t pay any of the bands for that tour.

 The band left Suburban Noize, and would release a compilation album called Acoustic on Cyber Track Records on April 1, 2016.

 On June 19, 2019 drummer Wade Youman posted on Facebook that he left the band again and was replaced on drums for four shows by RJ Shankle and then on January 27, 2020 Behind Crimson Eyes drummer Dan Kerby posted on Instagram that he would be filling in on drums for shows in Australia.
 Youman returned to the band for a third time in 2021.

 The Hum (2022)

 On April 29, 2022, the band played their first full performance in two years at Soma San Diego, during their set they were joined on stage by various artists, including members of P.O.D., Buck-O-Nine, Spray Allen, as well as singer Mickey Avalon, and original guitar players Rob Brewer and Steve Morris.

 The band released their seventh album, The Hum, July 29, 2022 on Cleopatra Records.
-It was their first album of new material in 11 years.
+It was their first album of new material in 11 years and their first studio album to feature Youman in 20 years.

+Musical style

+Unwritten Law are characterized as melodic hardcore, punk rock and pop-punk.
+They have also been described as "punk-revival".
+Consequence described their sound as "not as splashy as most pop-punk acts".
+AllMusic said their sound was "rooted in classic punk and melodic hardcore".
+The band's lyrics are considered to be angsty.
+Themes explored in their songs include summer.